A LIGHT SHINING IN THE DARKNESS

 Soldier Ah-Mose(s), son of Ebana

 Circa 300 years after Manetho, enter Josephus, an avid citer of Manetho.
-He includes in his Against Apion a claim that rouses the indignation of the Jews to this day.
+He included in his Against Apion a claim that rouses the indignation of the Jews to this day.
 Regarding the Hyksos, Josephus wrote: “He (Manetho) spoke of us.”
 Italics mine.
 Anyone who’s familiar with the Biblical Narrative of the Egyptian Captivity knows that, un-like the Hyksos, the ancient Israelites never took control of Lower Egypt for a protracted period of time.
-We can deduce at least 3 conclusions from Josephus’ statement: (1) The Bible, as we now know it, hadn’t been written when Josephus made that claim, (2) The Bible had been written as we know it, but Josephus didn’t have access to it, or (3) The Bible hadn’t been written at all!
+We can deduce at least 4 conclusions from Josephus’ statement: (1) The Bible, as we now know it, hadn’t been written when Josephus made that claim.
+(2) The Bible had been written as we know it, but Josephus didn’t have access to it.
+(3) The Bible as we now know it had been written, and Josephus did have access to one, but deliberately altered it.
+Or (4) The Bible --- in any version --- hadn’t been written at all!
 But we’ve been taught that the Hebrew Bible was definitely translated into Greek during the reign of Ptolemy II Philadelphos.
-Therefore, we can strike out option 3 --- IF what we were taught is actually true.
-However, a 4th option must be taken into consideration: The Hebrew Bible wasn’t translated into Greek, but that a Greek prototype was later translated into Hebrew.
+Therefore, we can strike out option 4 --- IF what we were taught is actually true.
+However, a 5th option must be taken into consideration: The Hebrew Bible wasn’t translated into Greek, but that a Greek prototype was later translated into Hebrew.
 Because whoever was responsible for the core structure of the LXX had to have access to official Egyptian records.
 The Jews never did.
-The Jadeists endorse option 4!
+The Jadeists endorse option 5!
 Why?
-Because our research indicate that the Greeks were aware of Heliopolis being a center of Lunar Theology before it was supplanted by a solar one; thus, also aware that On was associated with Iah through Osiris --- long before the Jews identified Iah as a contraction of Ya-weh.
-The so-called IN-EFFABLE NAME!
+Because our research indicate that the Greeks were aware of Heliopolis being a center of Lunar Theology before it was supplanted by a solar one; thus, also aware that On was associated with Iah through Osiris, long before the Jews identified Iah as a contraction of Yah-WEH --- The so-called IN-EFFABLE NAME!

 TO BE CONTINUED